 Olivier Sterck

-Before joining the Refugee Studies Centre (RSC), Olivier was postdoctoral research fellow at the Centre for the Study of African Economies (CSAE) at the University of Oxford.
-He completed his PhD in economics in 2013 at the Catholic University of Louvain (Belgium).
+Before joining the RSC, Olivier was postdoctoral research fellow at the Centre for the Study of African Economies (CSAE) at the University of Oxford.
+His research is multidisciplinary in scope, building bridges between development economics, health economics, and refugee studies.
+Olivier's research uses applied econometrics and economic modelling to study refugee economies.

 Olivier's research is multidisciplinary in scope, building bridges between several fields of study, from the economics of conflicts and HIV to International Relations.
 Part of it is based on fieldwork conducted in sub-Saharan Africa.
 As part of the RSC, Olivier aims to apply his expertise in econometrics and economic modelling to the study of refugee economies.